Edit this page

 • /opt/ditto/extensions

-• Build the project to a new gateway-extension.jar
+2. Build the project into a gateway-extension.jar.

 docker cp gateway-extension.jar container_id:/opt/ditto/extensions/